Blackmist/hdinsight-csharp-storm-powerbi/README.md

 Otherwise, it's a pretty basic word count example.

 Since there's currently (4/20/2015,) no official .NET client for Power BI, this code directly talks to the PowerBI REST API.
-This code was adapted from the [https://github.com/PowerBI/getting-started-for-dotnet](https://github.com/PowerBI/getting-started-for-dotnet) sample.
+The code that talks to Power BI was adapted from the [https://github.com/PowerBI/getting-started-for-dotnet](https://github.com/PowerBI/getting-started-for-dotnet) sample.

 ## Prerequisites